google/skia/site/docs/dev/design/text_shaper.md

 or webgl, or in some other fashion, but still want access to the powerful international text shaping and layout services inherent in the browser.
-In the case of canvas2d, which already has some facilities for text, we want to address the missing services and low-level results needed for creating interactive text editing or high-perferformance rendering and animations.
+In the case of canvas2d, which already has some facilities for text, we want to address the missing services and low-level results needed for creating interactive text editing or high-performance rendering and animations.

 Rather than 'extend' the existing canvas2d fillText() method, we propose an explicit 2-step model: process the 'rich' text input into shaped results, and then expose those results to the client, allowing